 Sugar of all forms is best to either avoid or consume in moderation.
 When you’re on a Paleo diet, most sweeteners are off the menu because our ancestors didn’t have access to them during that time.
 However, many Paleo diet enthusiasts swear by coconut sugar, but is this ingredient really Paleo?

 Coconut sugar can be considered Paleo, as it would have been available in some form during the Paleolithic era.
-However, as with all sweeteners, coconut sugar should be used in moderation, as it raises your glucose levels like regular sugar and other sweeteners do.
+However, as with all sweeteners, coconut palm sugar should be used in moderation, as it raises your glucose levels like regular sugar and other sweeteners do.

 Is Coconut Palm Sugar Paleo?